what-is-a-police-caution

 Should I accept my police caution?

-Accepting a police caution means admitting that you’re guilty of the offence and agreeing to the consequences outlined by the police officer.
-Here’s a breakdown of some key points:
+Accepting a police caution means admitting that you’re guilty of the offence and agreeing to the consequences outlined by the police officer, but you do have the right to refuse a police caution.
+Some people choose to do so because they believe the matter should result in No Further Action, or because they do not accept that they are guilty of the allegation.

 Does a police caution go on your record?